httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ### Registration {#register}

 New priority parameters can be defined by registering them in the "HTTP Priority" registry.
-This registry governs the keys (short textual strings) used in the Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
+This registry governs the keys (short textual strings) used in the Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
 Since each HTTP request can have associated priority signals, there is value in having short key lengths, especially single-character strings.
 In order to encourage extensions while avoiding unintended conflict among attractive key values, the "HTTP Priority" registry operates two registration policies, depending on key length.

 * Registration requests for priority parameters with a key length of one use the Specification Required policy, per {{Section 4.6 of !RFC8126}}.